MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-sentinel-guide.md

 > [!NOTE]
 > More than one Microsoft 365 subscription can be surfaced in the same instance of Azure Sentinel.
 This will allow for [realtime monitoring](/azure/sentinel/livestream) and hunting for threats in historical log file s.
 Administrators will be able to hunt using [cross-resource queries](/azure/azure-monitor/log-query/cross-workspace-query), that is within a single resource group, across resource groups, or in another subscription.

-## Step 1: Collect Teams logs: Enable Audit logs in M365
+## Step 1: Collect Teams logs: Enable Audit logs in Microsoft 365

-Because Teams logs activity through M365, audit logs aren't collected by default.
+Because Teams logs activity through Microsoft 365, audit logs aren't collected by default.
 Turn on this feature via [these steps](https://docs.microsoft.com/microsoft-365/compliance/turn-audit-log-search-on-or-off).
-Teams data is collected in the M365 audit under *Audit.General*.
+Teams data is collected in the Microsoft 365 audit under *Audit.General*.

 ## Step 2: Connect Office 365 logs to Azure Sentinel